Peter Lewis Allen: Academic work

-Allen's research was around "culture, history, and sexuality".
+Allen's research focuses on management, human resources, and culture, history, and sexuality.

+Allen has published articles in the McKinsey Quarterly, the MIT-Sloan Management Review, the New York Times, and numerous other publications.

 In 2007, Allen donated his collection of safe sex pamphlets to the Fales Library at NYU.
-This collection contains material relating to sexual health issues from 1974-2007.
+This collection contains material relating to sexual health issues from 1974 to 2007.